 NAME, AGE, of RESIDENCE, died (passed away, went to heaven, etc.), DATE (cause of death optional).

 HE/SHE was born (PLACE, DATE OF BIRTH, PARENTS).
-NAME graduated from SCHOOL and received DEGREE from SCHOOL.
-HE/SHE was married to SPOUSE'S NAME (date of wedding optional).
+NAME graduated from SCHOOL and received DEGREE from SCHOOLHE/SHE was married to SPOUSE'S NAME (date of wedding optional).

 INSERT OPTIONAL BIOGRAPHICAL INFORMATION HERE: Employment history, accomplishments, organizations, activities, etc.